 Connection should not block.
 Since 3.0.0.

 Do not enable any TLS extensions by default (since 3.1.2).
+As TLS 1.2 and later require extensions this option is considered obsolete and should not be used.

 Disable any replay protection in DTLS.
 This must only be used if replay protection is achieved using other means.
 Since 3.2.2.